What is Homestay?

 My host has not given me a key to the house because of the security system, what should I do?

-Please contact you AHN Customer Care Manager during work hours to discuss this issue.
+Please contact your local AHN office during work hours to discuss this issue.

 If I lose my key what should I do?

 You will need to inform your host as soon as you realise your key is missing.
 You may need to cover any costs associated with losing the key.
-Contact your AHN Customer Care Manager if this occurs and they will be able to assist you.
+Contact your local AHN office if this occurs and they will be able to assist you.